 Well this was a big ball of grim and chilly darkness.

-Not being a huge fan (or, indeed, a fan at all) of the scary, I dedicated a day to reading, and got The Explorer done in one sitting (to achieve my ‘scary sci-fi’ Book Bingo category … naturally).
+Not being a huge fan of the scary, I dedicated a day to reading, and got The Explorer done in one sitting (to achieve my ‘scary sci-fi’ Book Bingo category … naturally).
 I’m glad I did.
 Outside it was sunny and children were playing.
 Inside people were dying, some of them quite horribly.
 If it had taken me any longer to read this book I might have forgotten about things like hope, and smiling, and cake, and all that good stuff.
 Which is to say that James Smythe does his job well with The Explorer.
 It’s not outright scary, but it is tense, and puzzling, and interesting.
 I’m not sure I enjoyed it exactly, but I needed to know what happened next right the way to the end.

 I have three small (ish) grievances with this book, so let’s get them out of the way first.
 One, the science bits were the least believable parts of the book.
 I’m not a scientist, I don’t know much about the science of space travel, but I do have a pretty good nonsense-detector, and it went off a couple of times while I was reading The Explorer.
 Just because you’ve got a new favourite word/concept (piezoelectric for Smythe) does not mean you should use it every chance you get unless it is illuminating or relevant to your story.
 Two, I found it difficult to care about any of the characters.
 The reader’s closest ‘relationship’ is with Cormac, as he’s narrating, but the rest of the crew never quite popped out into 3-D for me (and I had trouble with Cormac too).
 Three, and this is the biggy, not all women fall apart or start crying when the shit hits the fan, and yet the three main representatives of my sex in this book were weepers (… and not only that, but I don’t want to give anything more away).